Peggy Gilbert: Final years and death

 In 1990 the Dixie Belles received the Commitment to Feminism Award from the City of Los Angeles Street Fair.
 In 2005, Gilbert celebrated her 100th birthday at Local 47 in an auditorium that she helped to build in 1949.
 After her hundredth birthday, Gilbert became increasingly frail, especially with her partner, Kay, in the hospital.
 Gilbert died on February 12, 2007, at the age of 102, after suffering complications from hip surgery.
 Her ashes were buried a few weeks later in the Hollywood Hills, and Kay, who died only a few months later, is buried next to her.
-Despite the hardships she faced as a female musician, Gilbert always stayed true to her values and lived by the mantra that "making a living doing something that you love is important.
+Despite the hardships she faced as a female musician, Gilbert said that she always stayed true to her values and lived by the mantra that "making a living doing something that you love is important.
 I was making a living in a business that I loved."

 Legacy

 Gilbert's archives are held in the University Library at California State University, Northridge.